Associate Degree in Paralegal Studies and Litigation Technologies

 Expanding Career Opportunities

-According to the Bureau of Labor Statistics, paralegal and litigation support jobs are expected to grow 8 percent through the year 2024 with projected job openings of 82,700 in the United States.1 Furthermore, according to a recent industry salary study, 30% of firms, vendors and corporations intend to grow their practice groups, and hiring in the legal field continues to accelerate.
+According to the Bureau of Labor Statistics, paralegal and litigation support jobs are expected to grow 8 percent through the year 2024 with projected job openings of 82,700 in the United States.1 Furthermore, according to an industry salary study, 30% of firms, vendors and corporations intend to grow their practice groups, and hiring in the legal field continues to accelerate.

 As a whole, corporations are predicting the biggest increased demand for Analysts, Paralegals, e-Discovery Attorneys, and Consultants.2 Trends also suggest that employers are becoming more selective and placing greater preference on paralegal candidates with a degree.3